TimSpyc/orm_test/readme.md

     Creates a list of objects based on the given parameters.

     Keyword arguments:
-    search_date (datetime.date, optional) -- An optional argument that specifies the search date for the objects to be created.
+    search_date (datetime.date, optional) -- An optional argument that
+        specifies the search date for the objects to be created.
     **kwargs: A variable that contains key-value pairs of filter conditions for the database query.

     Returns:
     list -- A list of manager objects that match the filter conditions.

     Example:
-    To create a list of all manager objects where the 'name' column is equal to 'foo': filter(name='foo')
+    To create a list of all manager objects where the 'name' column is equal to 'foo': .filter(name='foo')
     """

 update(creator_user_id, **kwargs)
     """
     Update the current instance with new data, uploads to db and refresh the cache.

     Args:
         creator_user_id (int): The ID of the user who is making the update.